KellerJordan/negative-self-influence/README.md

 1. Trains 1000 models on the CIFAR-10 training set (as usual).
 2. Trains 1000 models on the CIFAR-10 training set, missing 40 specific examples (same number of steps of training, but the model just never sees those 40 examples).
 3. Saves the logit outputs of all of the models, on all of the training examples, to disk.
-(I.e., this would be two tensors of shape `(500, 50000, 10)`)
+(I.e., two tensors of shape `(500, 50000, 10)`)

 All of the runs of training are with otherwise identical hyperparameters.

 The 40 specific examples are hardcoded.
 I chose their indices so that:
 * The first 20 indices are just `[0, ..., 19]`, which amounts to random examples (since CIFAR-10 is shuffled).
-* The last 20 indices are chosen to be easy examples which typically are learned very well (i.e., the trained model typically has high confidence on them).
+* The last 20 indices are chosen to be easy examples which are known to have negative self-influence for the `airbench` trainer.

 The point of the experiment is to determine the impact of removing these 40 examples, on their own margins.